 - VPA3: Female patients prescribed valproate.

 - VPA4: Female patients starting valproate.

 - VPA5: Female patients resuming valproate.

-These comparators are displayed for Clinical Commissioning Groups (CCGs), NHS Regions and at national level.
+These comparators are displayed for Sub Integrated Care Board Locations (SICBLs) (previously CCGs), NHS Regions and at National level.

 If you're registered, you can access the valproate safety dashboard through ePACT2.

-If you are not registered for ePACT2, you can view the indicators through the Catalyst - public insight portal.
+If you're not registered for ePACT2, you can view the indicators through the Catalyst - public insight portal.